Rohan427/GraalVM/README.md

 ### 1.3 Application

-The application is a Spring Boot application using a REST JSON interface, an embeded Tomcat application server, and Spring JPA and Hibernate database interfaces.
-Junit is used for build verification and validation testing of the resulting executable JAR.
+The application is a Spring Boot application using a REST JSON interface, an embedded Tomcat application server, and Spring JPA and Hibernate database interfaces.
+JUnit is used for build verification and validation testing of the resulting executable JAR.

 ### 1.4 Images